Published on April 21, 2025/Last edited on April 21, 2025/20 min read

 Customer engagement platforms like Braze are designed to help marketers strengthen their customer retention marketing initiatives.
 Here are must-have features that are built into Braze that empower brands to foster longer user lifetimes.

-Given the influence of cross-channel customer engagement on customer retention—our 2022 Global Customer Engagement Review found that brands that message U.S. users via two channels see a 2.2X lift in average user lifetimes—cross-channel messaging is a key capability marketers need to be able to do their jobs effectively.
+Given the influence of cross-channel customer engagement on customer retention—Combing in-product and out-of-product channels results in a 61% uplift in 90-day retention compared to out-of-product channels alone—cross-channel messaging is a key capability marketers need to be able to do their jobs effectively.

-The Braze platform makes it easy to launch channels with support for SMS, email, push, in-app and in-browser messaging, and more, with our drag-and-drop journey orchestration tool, Canvas Flow.
+The Braze platform makes it easy to launch channels with support for SMS, email, push, in-app and in-browser messaging, and more, with our drag-and-drop journey orchestration tool, Canvas.

 This predictive model assigns a churn risk to each user on a score of 0 to 100, the higher the number indicating a higher likelihood of turnover.
 This allows marketers to reach out to customers at a higher risk of churn (those with higher scores) with more targeted campaigns to attempt to prevent turnover in the first place.